Are you missing the chance to build wealth through your home's equity?

 Starting the conversation

-Jayne says borrowers wishing to purchase an investment property using their home equity should make an appointment with a BankVic lender (in-branch or mobile) or call 13 63 73.
+Jayne says borrowers wishing to purchase an investment property using their home equity should make an appointment with a BankVic lender.

 “We work with members and new lenders to assess whether they have enough equity in their current property and whether they qualify for additional lending for another property.”